-Smith County Master Gardener Association Celebrates Volunteerism
+Smith County Master Gardener Association celebrates volunteerism

 Jim Powell, Clayton Turner and Pat Turner were honored with Lifetime Member status for their outstanding work with the Smith County Master Gardener Association.

 Thirteen interns, having completed a year of service to the Master Gardener program are now certified Texas Master Gardeners.
-They include Lyn Benson, Jane Coker, Jesse Earp, Larry Hutson, Tish Kennedy, Mary Beth McCown, Lynn McGinnis, Billy Moore, Marinda Nguyen, Susan Seale, Cynthia Siegel, Janice Smith, Debby Taylor
+They include Lyn Benson, Jane Coker, Jesse Earp, Larry Hutson, Tish Kennedy, Mary Beth McCown, Lynn McGinnis, Billy Moore, Marinda Nguyen, Susan Seale, Cynthia Siegel, Janice Smith and Debby Taylor.

 The Master Gardeners of Smith County are specially trained volunteers who provide horticultural information and help to the citizens of Smith County, working through the Texas A&M Agrilife Extension Service, Smith County office.
 In 2020 certified Master Gardeners and interns donated 10,000 volunteer hours and accumulated 1944 continuing education hours.